MaxwellMeyer/mar-cr2/README.md

 1. Follow link to my Github repo and/or GH-Pages.
-2. Link to GH-Pages is found [here](...)
+2. Link to GH-Pages is found [here](https://maxwellmeyer.github.io/mar-cr2/)
-3. Alternatively, clone the repository from GH via [this link](...), and open in browser via live server.
+3. Alternatively, clone the repository (navigate to the root directory of whatever project file you wish to save into and run ~git clone~ in the terminal) from GH via [this link](https://github.com/MaxwellMeyer/mar-cr2.git), and open in browser via live server.

 ## Known Bugs